codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Helpers
 =======

-Helpers will be located automatically from defined namespaces when using the ``helper()`` method, as long as it is within the namespaces **Helpers** directory:
+Helpers will be automatically discovered within defined namespaces when using the ``helper()`` function, as long as it is within the namespaces **Helpers** directory:

 .. literalinclude:: modules/009.php

+You can specify namespaces.
+See :ref:`helpers-loading-from-non-standard-locations` for details.

 Language Files
 ==============